 WFP providing food and nutrition with Australia's support

-With support from Australia ($8 million in 2017-18 so far), WFP will provide food and nutrition to people in Cox's Bazar.
-Funding from Australia will help WFP provide 740,000 people with 25kg of rice every two weeks until February 2018.
-At end October, WFP has provided over 65,000 women and children with SuperCereal Plus, used to make nutritious porridge.
+With support from Australia ($8 million in 2017-18 so far), WFP is providing provide food and nutrition to people in Cox’s Bazar.
+Funding from Australia is helping WFP provide 740,000 people with 25kg of rice every two weeks until February 2018.
+At the end of October 2017, WFP had provided over 65,000 women and children with SuperCereal Plus, used to make nutritious porridge.

 Working with Australian NGOs

 Australia is providing $6 million through the Australian Humanitarian Partnership to Save the Children Australia and Oxfam Australia (partnering with CARE Australia).

 This assistance will reach up to 120,000 of the most vulnerable women, men, girls, boys and people with disabilities in the Cox's Bazar district.
 It is helping to meet basic food, shelter, water, sanitation and hygiene needs.
 Additionally, this assistance is establishing education and child friendly spaces, helping unaccompanied children find their families and providing counselling for children who have been impacted by violence or trauma.